flutter/website/src/deployment/android.md

 ### How do I build a release from within Android Studio?

-In Android Studio, open the existing `android/` folder under your app’s folder.
+In Android Studio, open the existing `android/` folder under your app's folder.
 Then, select **build.gradle (Module: app)** in the project panel:

 <img src='/assets/images/docs/deployment/android/gradle-script-menu.png' width="100%" alt='screenshot of gradle build script menu'>